 How to Use the Max Purchase Price Calculator

 Most investors approach deals forwards: "I found a property at $300K — what are the returns?"
 This calculator works backwards.
-You tell it the return you want, and it tells you the maximum price you can pay.
+You pick the metric you care about most, set your target, and it tells you the maximum price you can pay.

-This is powerful because it gives you a walk-away number before you ever make an offer.
+This gives you a walk-away number before you ever make an offer.
 If the asking price is above your calculated max, you know you need to negotiate harder or move on.
-No spreadsheet gymnastics required.

 Frequently Asked Questions